Q. Where are the materials located that I can check out?

 A. You may set up an appointment to receive one-on-one assistance with locating research materials for assignments or for other scholarly research purposes by emailing Rebecca Hamlett at hamlettr AT william.jewell DOT edu.
 You may also seek assistance with resources and locating materials at the Circulation Desk.

 Q. Where can I get help with writing a paper or tutoring assistance?

-A. Assistance with writing, citations, coursework such as Math and CTI classes, and other tutoring assistance can be obtained at the Academic Achievement Center, which is located on the first floor of Curry Library in Room 128.
+A. Assistance with writing, citations, coursework such as Math and CTI classes, and other tutoring assistance can be obtained at the Academic Achievement Center, which is located on the third floor of the PLC in Room 306.

 Q. Can I access online resources after I graduate?

 A. After graduation patrons can access the online resources, including e-books, e-journals, and databases for 6 months.

 Q. Can the library help me with computer problems?